 The DHS is a project funded by the United States Agency for International Development to promote better gathering of survey data on health issues pertaining to family life and reproductive health in developing countries.
 Aggregated data from DHS surveys are readily accessible via the STATcompiler interface that allows for on-line visualization and for download in tabular form.
 Microdata files from the surveys are also available upon registration and application for access.
+The DHS Program also has a code library on GitHub that includes sample code to calculate common DHS indicators in R, SPSS, and Stata.
 Harmonized extracts of selected DHS modules are available via https://www.idhsdata.org/idhs/.

 Family Planning and Reproductive Health Indicators Database

 UNC-Chapel Hill hosts an inventory of indicators commonly used in monitoring and evaluation efforts by NGO’s and international organizations.
 The database does not provide actual data themselves, but does explain how indicators are measured/constructed and where the data come from in terms of sources and aggregation.
 The database is thus quite useful as a source of ideas and inspiration for how to craft questions for evaluation surveys and data-collection instruments.

 The Global Health Data Exchange is an undertaking by the Institute for Health Metrics and Evaluation (IHME) and is a "comprehensive catalog of surveys, censuses, vital statistics, and other health-related data."
 While it is not a data archive and thus does not necessarily provide access to specific data resources, it is a very useful tool for locating health/demographic data at both the micro- and macro- levels.
 The IHME has various other data-related projects, including its estimates of Global Burden of Disease.